1985

 Tim McKenna, who took part in shooting the legendary OXBOW catalogs in the 1990s and 2000s, is once again collaborating with the brand to highlight our two new Tahitian ambassadors, Teahupo'o locals : Tahurai Henry and Gilbert Teave.

-Today, we're proud to sponsor two Tahitians once again, who we're convinced will make a generation of surfers dream, just as their elders did before them.
+Today, we're proud to sponsor two Tahitians once again, who we are convinced, will make a generation of surfers dream, just as their elders did before them.

 22-09-THP-1412